Karl August Senff: Life and work

 Until 1802, Senff pursued his studies along with work as a freelance artist of modest success.
-In 1803 he was offered a position as associate professor of drawing and etching at the recently reopened Universität Dorpat in present-day Tartu, Estonia.
+In 1803 he was offered a position as associate professor of drawing and etching at the recently reopened Imperial University of Dorpat in present-day Tartu, Estonia.
 He became head of the program in 1818, and worked there until his death.
 During his tenure at the school, he developed a new methodology for teaching practical art and illustration that was, at the time, essential for recording research in fields such as biology, physics, engineering, and human anatomy.
 He compiled a seven-volume textbook with his own copper etchings and watercolor plates to teach illustration and painting techniques to entering students at the Universität Dorpat.
 Three booklets were dedicated to drawing flowers, which Senff considered an important step for all in learning to paint.
 He required all his students to master the modelling of petals and leaves before moving on to landscape painting and then people.
 Other portions focused on the illustration of scientific publications, and many of his extant plates and etchings continue to be used as illustrations in history books today.

 Legacy

-Several of Senff's pupils that would go on to become world-renowned artists, including August Clara, August Schuch, Friedrich Ludwig von Maydell and August Matthias Hagen.
+Several of Senff's pupils that would go on to become world-renowned artists, including August Philipp Klara, August Friedrich Schuch, Friedrich Ludwig von Maydell and August Matthias Hagen.

 In addition to his mentorship of young artists, Senff also served as guardian to his nephew Karl Friedrich Knorre, son of Senff's sister Sophie and the German astronomer Ernst Friedrich Knorre following the latter's death in 1801.
 Senff secured the talented young boy a place at the University at the age of fifteen, where he studied with scientist Wilhelm Struve before going on to found the Nikolayev Astronomical Observatory in 1827.